susufqx/Map_Search/README.md

 to install the framwork meteor whihc can be used in both front-end and back-end in JavaScript.

-Then we need use the googleMap APIS, here I use this commande to install the files to make me use the GoogleMap APIS v3.
+Then we need use the googleMap APIS, here I have installed the packages in the folder.

-`$ meteor add dburles:google-maps`

 ##REALIZATION
 Use the commandes below: